mylokaye/AI-Email-Review/README.md

 # 🧠 Marketing Asset Review

-A precision-built ChatGPT system prompt designed to review and optimise marketing assets — including emails, landing pages, and customer journeys — using lifecycle strategy, persona insight, UX/UI heuristics, and language localisation.
-Ideal for those without a lot of experience in UX / UI design and want a structured, conistent review of assets.
+A precision-built prompt designed to review and optimise marketing assets - including emails, landing pages, and customer journeys — using lifecycle strategy, persona insight, UX/UI heuristics, and language localisation.

+Ideal for those whonare time poor and want to benchmark their work with a  structured, conistent review of assets.

 ---

 ## 📌 What It Does

-This prompt enables ChatGPT to:
+This prompt enables ChatGPT / Copilot and other GPT's to:

-- Evaluate your asset against usability and design principles
+- Evaluate assets against usability and design principles
 - Score performance across key marketing and design criteria
 - Assess alignment with personas
 - Apply tone, language, and accessibility best practices